Choosing and refining your topic

 See our short video guide to doing this (right), or view the printed guide below.

 Key electronic resources

 Finding primary resources

 Here is a selection of the most generally useful sources for finding primary texts for your dissertation.
-A full list of electronic resources, including more collections of primary texts, can be found on the English Databases page in the Library Catalogue.
+See the full list of electronic resources, including more collections of primary texts in the Library Catalogue.